keimig/cl3project/README.md

 3. Means
   * a "tidy" data.table
   * one observation for each activity type and subject
-  * The measurement varieles are the means of the values for each group
+  * The measurement varieles are the means of the variables containing mean or std in any form summarized by activity and subject
   * All cases are complete
   * meansByActivityAndSubject.txt - written using write.table